pantheon-systems/documentation/source/_docs/new-relic.md

 At the bottom of any page, click **Permalink**.
 This will preserve the current time window and take the link recipient to the same page you're currently looking at.

-#### How much is New Relic Pro?
+#### How much is New Relic APM Pro?

-Pantheon provides New Relic Pro for all sites at no cost.
+Pantheon provides New Relic APM Pro for all sites at no cost.

-#### Will turning on New Relic Pro slow my site down?
+#### Will turning on New Relic APM Pro slow my site down?

 Basically no, New Relic will not make your site slower.
 There is a very small amount of overhead, but it's imperceptible.
 The amount of available metrics useful for debugging and improving performance far outstrips the negligible difference.